 Before diving into any investment, clearly outline your financial goals.
 Are you saving for a short-term goal like a vacation, or a long-term one like buying a house or retirement?
 Your goals will determine the types of investments suitable for you.

 Pro Tip: Split your goals into short-term (1–3 years), medium-term (3–7 years), and long-term (7+ years).
 This categorization ensures you allocate the right resources to meet each milestone effectively.
+Many investors struggle with how to build an investment portfolio for beginners in India, but defining clear financial goals simplifies the process significantly.

 2. Start with Low-Risk Investments